lcdsantos/menuspy/README.md

 # MenuSpy

-A JavaScript library to make navigation menus highlight active item based on the scroll position.
+A JavaScript library to make navigation menus highlight the item based on currently in view section.

 * No dependencies
 * Easy to use